lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Last title='All-1 Fragmentation Format for the Last Fragment, No ACK option'}

    In any of the Window modes, the last fragment of an IPv6 datagram SHALL contain a fragmentation header that conforms to
    the format shown in {{Fig-LastWinMode}}.
-The total size of this fragmentation
+The total size of the fragmentation
-   header is R+M bits.
+   header in this format is R+M bits.
 It is used for request a retransmission
 ~~~~
       <------------ R ------------>
                  <- T -> 1 <- N -> <---- M ----->